boltops-tools/terraspace-docs/_docs/install/updating.md

     bundle update terraspace_plugin_aws

 And the `Gemfile.lock` will be updated and pin the latest version available.
+Confirm that the desired version of terraspace is being used:

+    bundle info terraspace_plugin_aws

 ## Updating Everything